-The U.S. cybersecurity workforce needs to grow by 62% to meet the current market demands.
-That’s nearly 500,000 new U.S. jobs, according to the latest (ISC)² Cybersecurity Workforce Study.
+The worldwide cybersecurity workforce needs to grow by 89% to effectively defend organizations’ critical assets.
+That’s more than 500,000 new jobs in North America, according to the latest (ISC)² Cybersecurity Workforce Study.
 There’s never been a better time to be a cybersecurity professional, but with so many potential career paths, what skills should you focus on learning?

 That’s the question CompTIA’s Direct of Products Patrick Lane answered during our recent webinar, “CompTIA career paths: Which certification is right for you?”

 “I’ve spent my career working with the industry to try to standardize workforce skills throughout the globe, and CompTIA is a big part of it,” said Patrick.
 “All of our certifications are built around job roles.
 They’re about addressing the knowledge, skills and abilities someone should have to be successful in their career.”